Podcast: Play in new window | Download

 People also ask:

-- A Practical Plan for Self-Care for Homeschool Mama so you can Thrive
+- A Practical Plan for Self-Care for Homeschool Mama so You Can Thrive

 - How to Incorporate Ten Basic Self-Care Tips for the Homeschool Mama

-- After I am Not a Homeschool Mom: If you Hear a Voice Within…
+- After I am Not a Homeschool Mom: If You Hear a Voice Within…

 I too love to write, and just don’t often enough.
 It’s been hard for me to recognize that I don’t have to do it for any reason – just doing it because I enjoy it should be enough.
 Your paragraph about after the writing conference really hit home.
 Just write.
 Lovely thoughts for a thoughtful Thursday.